dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.6.5 =
+- Fix: Better balance algo, includes all trading fees in calculation.
+- Add: Deposits can now have comments (needed for upcoming fiat coin adapter).
+- Improve: moment.js localization now matches WordPress locale (affects all time translations, including faucet).
+- Improve: In *Exchange Rates* admin menu, exchange rates in debug views are sorted alphabetically, allowing easier inspection.
+- Improve: If plugin recieves notification about an invalid TXID or blockid, handles error silently, writing a warning to the logs.
+- Add: In user profiles screen, deposit addresses also display extra info such as Payment ID, Memo, etc.
+- Fix: In user profiles screen, deposit addresses are no longer shown as links if no explorer URI is available.

 = 3.6.4 =
 - Fix: Fees on deposits coming from the CoinPayments adapter were not subtracted from user balances.
 (Important!)